 6.1 General

-This subclause provides information specific to the Ada programming language about the possible presence of vulnerabilities as described in ISO/IEC 24772-1:2022 and provides specific avoidance mechanisms for Ada code.
-This subclause mirrors ISO/IEC 24772-1:2024 clause 6 in that, for example, the vulnerability “Type System [IHN]” is found in subclause 6.2 of that document, and the matching Ada specific guidance is found in subclause 6.2 of this document.
+This subclause provides information specific to the Ada programming language about the possible presence of vulnerabilities as described in ISO/IEC 24772-1:2024 and provides specific avoidance mechanisms for Ada code.
+It mirrors ISO/IEC 24772-1:2024 clause 6 in that, for example, the vulnerability “Type System [IHN]” is found in subclause 6.2 of that document, and the matching Ada specific guidance is found in subclause 6.2 of this document.

 6.2 Type system [IHN]